grst/containerize-conda/README.md

 environment.
 This environment can be unpacked to another machine (or, in our case, a container).
 Running `conda-unpack` in the environment replaces the placeholders back to the actual paths matching the new location.

+## Troubleshooting

+ * `find . -xtype l` finds broken symbolic links which leads to a failed container creation...